Skip to content

 Most of us, when we do know what to do, often choose to do otherwise.
-Whether it’s as simple as holding the door open for the lady behind us, or as difficult as preventing the terrorists from crashing another plane into the pentagon on 9/11, so often we know what to do but fail to act.
+Whether it’s as simple as holding the door open for the lady behind us, or as difficult as preventing the terrorists from crashing another plane on 9/11, so often we know what to do but fail to act.

 We don’t just want to be men who know, but also men who do.
 We are called to be men of action.

 This mindset of action is something Living to L.A.S.T. strives to instill in the hearts and minds of men who attend our workshops and service projects.
 We seek to encourage and push one another not only to know the things that are true, but also to have those truths match our actions.

 SERVE with what you have.

 The best men in the world are not those who expect to be served, but rather those who serve others.
 In this truth lies the challenge to examine our own lives, lose the excuses, and let the Lord lead us as to how we can serve others with what we have.

 Not only is this a goal we have for the men who come through our organization, but it’s something we strive for in the organization itself.
 We want to lead by example, giving men opportunities in our service projects not just to serve once, but to take what they’ve learned back home and serve right where they are.